mohamad-amin/WhatILearntFromAUTOptimizationCourse/README.md

 	* The idea behind this method is to choose a small `t` and a random starting point at the beginning and then increasing `t` based on satisfying certain criterion until reaching the desired tolerance for each step.
 * Primal Dual Interior Point Method
 	* The idea behind this algorithm is to use a modified version of the KKT conditions and compute a **primal dual search direction** in each step and use it in conjunction with a line search method to make a step in each iteration and continuing until reaching desired tolerance for primal and dual residuals.

+I've implemented these two algorithms to run on a QP Program and demonstrated their example usage in this repository as a homework for this course: [Constrained Optimization for QP on GitHub](https://github.com/mohamad-amin/ConstrainedOptimization-QP)